ecodynlab/GALUP/Modules 2/module2.md

 - Please submit your exercises [here](https://github.com/SERVIR-WA/GALUP/issues/new?assignees=Achidago&labels=Exercise+W4M2&template=w4m2-exercise-submission.md&title=Workshop+4xercise+2+%5Breplace+with+your+name%5D)

 ### 4.2 Flood damage assessment
+This exercise utilizes Sentinel-1 SAR data to detect inundated areas using image differences pre- and post a flooding event.
+The main part of the exercise is a simple study in image differencing, but also has a number of helper functions that let the user extend the flood mask to generate detailed reports using ancillary data.
+The GEE script has been adapted from the UN-SPIDER portal [here](https://www.un-spider.org/advisory-support/recommended-practices/recommended-practice-google-earth-engine-flood-mapping/step-by-step).
 Copy the script [here](https://github.com/ecodynlab/GALUP/wiki/Scripts#06_flood_damage_assessment) and paste into GEE.
-The GEE script has been adapted from the UN-SPIDER portal [here](https://www.un-spider.org/advisory-support/recommended-practices/recommended-practice-google-earth-engine-flood-mapping/step-by-step).
 This exercise involves 4 distinct steps:

 1. Selecting an area of interest: